jashug/OSoap/bootstrap_packages/README.md

 Create the directory `WORKSPACE`, copy the package source into it, and compile the package.
 If anything goes wrong, exit with a non-zero exit code.
 The driver program will handle deleting the directory `WORKSPACE`.
+The environment variable `LD` will be set to the absolute path of `osoap-ld`, the required linker.

 The `install` script is run with the current working directory set to the package directory. `install SYSROOT WORKSPACE`: Install the package compiled in `WORKSPACE` into `SYSROOT`.
 If anything goes wrong, exit with a non-zero exit code. `SYSROOT` will be the same path as when `compile` was run to create `WORKSPACE`.
 The `install` script MUST NOT modify `WORKSPACE`.